legitbs/cgc-docs/source/cgc-release-documentation/walk-throughs/testing-a-cb.html.md

 ---
 title: Testing a Challenge Binary
 ---
-# Testing a Challenge Binary

 This walk-through will guide you through testing a challenge binary.

 Challenge binary authors are required to provide automated verification of their challenge binaries, verifying the functionality and vulnerabilities contained within their submissions.
-In CFE, it is required that polls be generated using a poll generator capable of generating at least 1,000,000 unique polls (See understanding=poll-generators.md for more information on this specification).
+In CFE, it is required that polls be generated using a poll generator capable of generating at least 1,000,000 unique polls (See [understanding-poll-generators.md][polls] for more information on this specification).
 PoVs may be expressed using XML conforming to cfe-pov.dtd or in the form of a CGC binary.

-Each of these commands assume a CWD within a DECREE environment with the cgc-sample-challenges package installed.
+Each of these commands assume a CWD within a DECREE environment with the `cgc-sample-challenges` package installed.
 Before starting, change the current working directory to the following:

     /usr/share/cgc-sample-challenges/templates/service-template